tamagui/tamagui/next.md

+- styled(ExternalComponent) should always allow Partial props
+  - but if you do provide the props ideally it should 'know' they are pre-filled and therefore not required anymore
+  - also it should make sure to make those props required if they aren't set in styled()

 - v2 : col => c

 - web mode: 100% of css coverage or at least allow all valid web props